 Covid-19 sidelined The Wild Feathers’ planned summer tour with The Allman Betts Band and Blackberry Smoke.
 These 11 re-cooked “Medium Rarities,” served on a 33 1/3 vinyl platter and for download at thewildfeathers.com, are intended to celebrate the band’s 10th anniversary, and maintain a presence in the public eye until they release their next studio album, currently in production.

 “Medium Rarities” takes flight on a luminous interpretation of the Jayhawks’ “Blue,” recorded a decade ago, when the band first came together.
-It strikes a perfect balance between rugged and velvety-rich heartland rock music, the melody enhanced by the glorious harmony singing of leaders Ricky Young, Joel King and Terry Burns.
+It strikes a perfect balance between rugged and velvety-rich heartland rock music, the melody enhanced by the glorious harmony singing of leaders Ricky Young, Joel King and Taylor Burns.
 “Heartbreak” then kicks it up, the whorl of strident singing, and dusty, glittery, and crunchy guitar notes all together demonstrating a rock-solid and dead-on affinity for Dwight Twilley and Tom Petty.
 Alternately, guided by Ben Dumas’ clockwork drumming, the jangly melody of “Lose Yourself” drifts in uniquely imaginative ways, albeit with a little Crazy Horse surely kicking behind it.

 Resurrecting David Gates’ 1972 adult contemporary hit “The Guitar Man” by his band Bread, The Wild Feathers strip the song down and re-adorn it in wide-open, psychedelic hues, every aspect of the result as heady as a psilocybin trip.
 But sliding in comfortably right after that comes “After the Bottle’s Gone,” the band members erupting into a joyous sing-along while playing loose, acoustic, countrified blues.